 UniFi is a revolutionary Wi-Fi system that combines Enterprise performance, unlimited scalability, a central management controller and disruptive pricing.

-Aruba Wireless is ranked 1st in Wireless LAN with 41 reviews while Ubiquiti WLAN is ranked 5th in Wireless LAN with 14 reviews.
-Aruba Wireless is rated 8.0, while Ubiquiti WLAN is rated 7.8.
+Aruba Wireless is ranked 1st in Wireless LAN with 42 reviews while Ubiquiti WLAN is ranked 5th in Wireless LAN with 16 reviews.
+Aruba Wireless is rated 8.2, while Ubiquiti WLAN is rated 7.8.
 The top reviewer of Aruba Wireless writes "Overall a good product that provides role-based authentication native to the controller, but has code stability issues".
 On the other hand, the top reviewer of Ubiquiti WLAN writes "Robust, easy to install, easy to deploy, and has good visibility".
-Aruba Wireless is most compared with Cisco Meraki Wireless LAN, Cisco Wireless, Ruckus Wireless, Fortinet FortiWLM and Mist AI and Cloud, whereas Ubiquiti WLAN is most compared with Aruba Instant, Cisco Wireless, D-Link Wireless, Huawei Wireless and NETGEAR Insight Access Points.
+Aruba Wireless is most compared with Cisco Meraki Wireless LAN, Cisco Wireless, Ruckus Wireless, Mist AI and Cloud and Fortinet FortiWLM, whereas Ubiquiti WLAN is most compared with Cisco Wireless, Aruba Instant, D-Link Wireless, Huawei Wireless and NETGEAR Insight Access Points.
 See our Aruba Wireless vs. Ubiquiti WLAN report.

 See our list of best Wireless LAN vendors.

 We monitor all Wireless LAN reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.